Introduction to Beta Glucan Research

 Neither the volume nor weight of beta glucan determines effectiveness or optimum dosage, but rather the key determinant is the degree of activation of the immune response by any given glucan in a specific amount, determined by an acceptable scientific method.
 In other words, more is not always better – judge by the extent to which the amount of beta glucan in a product enhances the immune response and not by the quantity of any given beta glucan in a capsule.

 High milligram dosages and high percentages of beta glucan in a capsule are not determinants of immune response or ingredient purity and cell activation.
 The true determinants of immune response activation and effectiveness are beta glucan source, processing (including avoidance of reaggregation during digestion), sizing and uniformity of beta glucan particles ingested.

 Several prior beta glucan studies used larger volumes of beta glucan than found in current effective oral beta glucan nutritional supplements, but these were not experiments designed to determine optimum dosage relative to the immune potentiation capabilities of a specific glucan and most were performed in the 1970’s and 1980’s.

 Current science has demonstrated 10 mg or less of a properly processed and high quality Beta- 1,3/1,6-glucan or Beta-1,3-(D)-glucan with Beta- 1,6-glucan linkage extracted from yeast cell wall is a proper dosage amount (see "Dosage") with dosages above 100 mg of a quality processed glucan diminishing in immunopotentiality with increased amounts.

 Lower quality, or glucans that reaggregate in the digestive process to non-uniform globular size, usually are sold in high milligram amounts that, without adequate immunopotentiation capability proven by independent laboratory testing, are minimally effective.
-While generally inexpensive, these high milligram content capsules are inexpensive due to minimal processing to minimize detriments to beta glucan immunopotentiation and no efforts to reduce particle size to uniform microparticulate sizes of 1-2 microns (micrometers) equal to 1,000-4,000 nanometers.
+While generally inexpensive, these high milligram content capsules are inexpensive due to minimal processing to minimize detriments to beta glucan immunopotentiation and no efforts to reduce particle size to uniform micro-nano particulate sizes of 1-2 microns (micrometers) equal to 1,000-4,000 nanometers.
 As a note, macrophage immune cells are generally 8-21 microns (micrometers) in diameter.